Important Legal Disclaimer

 Too Crowded:

-• Fierce bidding (20+ bids in the first week)
+- Every investor knows Manchester, leading to fierce bidding (20+ bids in the first week).

-• Yields falling as prices rise faster than rents
+- Yields are falling as prices rise faster than rents.

 Too Much Supply:

 The key mistake: People invest in Manchester now based on past results.
-Markets look ahead.
-Today's hot city becomes tomorrow's crowded one.
+Markets look ahead, so today's hot city becomes tomorrow's crowded one.

 Birmingham: The Rising Star